 Lighting a dark room

 A space that’s gloomy will feel profoundly uninviting and may well provide insufficient illumination for some of the tasks that go on there.
-Here experts weigh in with solutions to the problem of lighting a dark room beautifully – from clever living room lighting ideas to advice for lighting a dining room.
+Here experts weigh in with solutions to the problem of how to make a dark room look brighter – from clever living room lighting ideas to advice for lighting a dining room.